 How to stream games on Twitch from your PC

-What you need to start streaming on Twitch from PC
+What you need to start streaming on Twitch from a PC

-Before you go live, make sure you’ve got the basics:
+Before you go live, make sure your gaming setup meets these basic requirements:

-- Broadcasting software like OBS Studio or Twitch Studio
+- Broadcasting software: OBS Studio or Streamlabs Desktop.

-- A webcam if you want to show your face while streaming
+- Audio and Video: A decent microphone or gaming headset for commentary, and a webcam if you want to show your face.

 How to stream on Twitch from your PC